 *At the time of publication, the withdrawal policy was under review; it remains subject to change.

 Voluntary (Student-Initiated) Medical Withdrawal

 A medical withdrawal request must involve the student being ill or disabled from an illness, not the effects of another person’s illness.
 It is initiated in the same manner as other withdrawals, as noted above.
 Only complete withdrawals from the university are eligible to be considered for a medical withdrawal.

 To initiate a medical withdrawal before the complete withdrawal deadline (see the Academic Calendar), a student first needs to completely withdraw from all classes through the Office of the Registrar (via a paper form or BengalWeb).
 When that is done, the student may then apply for a medical withdrawal through the Student Health Center by completing a Medical Withdrawal Application form.
-This form may be obtained from the University Health Center, the Office of the Registrar, the Counseling and Testing Center, the Student Services Office in the College of Technology, and the outreach offices of Idaho Falls, Twin Falls, and Meridian.
+This form may be obtained from the University Health Center, the Counseling and Testing Center, the Student Services Office in the College of Technology, and the outreach offices of Idaho Falls, Twin Falls, and Meridian.
 It is also available on ISU’s University Health Center website.
 Completed forms should be submitted to the Student Health Center within two weeks (10 working days) of the date of complete withdrawal.
 The application must include a narrative summary written by the student requesting the medical withdrawal as well as medical documentation from a physician or counselor describing the problem and their recommendations that withdrawal due to illness is necessary.
 The Medical Withdrawal Committee then reviews the completed application and determines medical withdrawal eligibility.

 Note: For refund information, see ISU’s Refund Policy and Refunds for Exceptional Circumstances Policy in the Expenses section of this catalog.
 If you wish to initiate an appeal for refund of fees, please contact Financial Services at 282-2287.